shukricqubain/gameshare/README.md

   - [x] Basic CRUD for Boards
   - [x] Basic CRUD for Threads
   - [x] Basic CRUD for Thread Items
-  - [ ] Implement an interactive Boards page
+  - [x] Implement an interactive Boards page
     - [x] Displaying all boards, with searching.
     - [x] Creation, editing, and deletion of boards.
-    - [x] Reroute to individual board on click
+    - [x] Reroute to individual board on click.
-    - [ ] Allow user to follow board
+    - [x] Allow user to follow and unfollow board.
-  - [ ] Implement an interactive Board page
+  - [ ] Implement an interactive Board page.
     - [x] Displaying all threads for a specific board, with searching and sorting.
     - [x] Creation, editing, and deletion of threads.
-    - [x] Reroute to individual thread on click
+    - [x] Reroute to individual thread on click.
-    - [ ] Allow user to follow thread
+    - [ ] Allow user to follow thread.
-    - [ ] Allow users to report a thread.
   - [x] Implement an interactive Thread page
     - [x] Displaying all thread items for a specific thread.
     - [x] Allow users to edit or delete their own posts/thread items.
     - [x] Allow user to post/reply to a thread item.
 - [ ] Messaging Functionality
-  - [ ] Messaging within User profiles
+  - [ ] Messaging within User profiles.
-  - [ ] Messaging on Boards
+  - [ ] Messaging on Boards.

 See the [open issues](https://github.com/shukricqubain/gameshare/issues) for a full list of proposed features (and known issues).